kodu-ai/claude-coder/README.md

 ## Questions?

-Contact me on X <a href="https://x.com/sdrzn" target="_blank">@sdrzn</a>.
-Please create an <a href="https://github.com/saoudrizwan/claude-dev/issues">issue</a> if you come across a bug or would like a feature to be added.
+Contact us on <a href="mailto:support@kodu.ai">Email</a>.
+Please create an <a href="https://github.com/kodu-ai/claude-dev-experimental/issues">issue</a> if you come across a bug or would like a feature to be added.

-## Acknowledgments

-Special thanks to Anthropic for providing the model that powers this extension.